ANALYSIS-For investors, a new game plan after U.S. jobs report

 NEW YORK Feb 6 A blowout jobs report has changed the calculus for investors for what the Federal Reserve might do in coming months, resetting expectations for how markets might behave if the U.S. economy continues to strengthen even as global growth lags.

-Strong job market growth, along with solid wage gains, has put talk of deflation and collapsing oil prices on the back burner and shifted focus to the Fed's plans to raise rates, perhaps as early as June.
+Strong job-market growth, along with solid wage gains, has put the talk of deflation and collapsing oil prices on the back burner and shifted focus to the Fed's plans to raise rates, perhaps as early as June.

 "The market has not priced in an early Fed," said Richard Gilhooly, an interest rate strategist at TD Securities in New York.

-Nonfarm payrolls beat forecasts with an increase of 257,000 last month, government data showed on Friday, while revisions brought the three-month gain above a million jobs for the first time since 1997.
+Nonfarm payrolls beat forecasts with a 257,000 increase last month, government data showed on Friday, while revisions brought the three-month gain above a million jobs for the first time since 1997.

 "With this kind of a number, the Fed can go in the first half of the year.
 One more report like this and the Fed will be going earlier," said Gilhooly.

-The effect was most noticeable Friday in intermediate-dated bonds like five-year notes which sold off on expectations of a more aggressive-than-expected Fed.
+The effect was most noticeable Friday in intermediate-dated bonds like five-year notes which sold off on the expectation for a more aggressive-than-expected Fed.
 Interest-rate sensitive sectors in the stock market, including REITs and utilities, could also be hit.

 Despite recent indications Fed policymakers were still looking to raise rates by the summer, markets had been volatile as softer data points including December consumer spending and factory orders numbers made traders shift their expectations to late 2015 or early 2016.